U.S. Agency Bonds: What You Should Know

 Government-sponsored enterprises do not have the explicit backing of the U.S. government.
 Although GSEs are considered to have the implicit backing of the government, they are not backed by the full faith and credit of the U.S. government.
 Because agency bonds have more credit risk (that is, the risk that they will fail to make timely interest payments or even, in a worst-case scenario, fail to repay principal) than Treasuries, they would generally have a greater risk of default should one of the issuers face financial hardship.

-However, the current—and historically recurring—debt ceiling debate and potential risk of a U.S. default shouldn't necessarily have an impact on agency bonds.
+The idea of a U.S. default tends to come up when a debt ceiling debate arises, but that shouldn’t necessarily have an impact on agency bonds.
 They are not considered direct obligations of the U.S. government, as the agencies and GSEs that issue them are generally self-funded.
 However, should one of the agencies need U.S. assistance while the U.S. were in default—which we don't believe is likely—then that could pose a risk to agency bond investors, as the government would not likely be able to help in a timely manner.

 Agency bonds have continued to make timely interest and principal payments despite a number of concerns over the years.
 Fannie Mae and Freddie Mac, for example, were placed under conservatorship by the U.S. government back in 2008.
 Both GSEs are public companies, and the conservatorship means that the Federal Housing Finance Agency (its regulator) "has the powers of the management, boards, and shareholders of Fannie Mae and Freddie Mac.
 Fannie Mae and Freddie Mac continue to operate as business corporations."3